gregsramblings/getAccurateCurrentPosition/README.md

 <code>navigator.geolocation.getAccurateCurrentPosition(onSuccess, onError, onProgress,
                                                         {desiredAccuracy:20, maxWait:15000});</code>

-Translating the above options into english -- This will attempt to find the device location with an accuracy of at least 20 meters and attempt to achieve this accuracy for 15 seconds
+Translating the above options into english -- This will attempt for 15 seconds to find the device location and will return as soon the accuracy is at least 20 meters.
+Otherwise the best result found is returned.

+<h3>Recommendation:</h3>
+You should call this function inititally with <code>{maxWait:120000}</code> in the background, so a fix can be aquired.
+Thus, subsequent calls are much quicker.
+For example <code>{desiredAccuracy:20, desiredAccuracyCountMin:5, maxWait:20000, enableLowAccuracyOnTimeout:true}</code> to allow for the best location out of 5 with an accuracy of at least 20m, if this is possible in the 20s given.
+If there is no gps position, it will return the best it has.

 Blogged at <a target="_blank" href="http://gregsramblings.com/2012/06/30/improving-geolocation-getcurrentposition-with-getaccuratecurrentposition/">http://gregsramblings.com/2012/06/30/improving-geolocation-getcurrentposition-with-getaccuratecurrentposition/</a>